studio24/wordpress-multi-env-config/README.md

 The current environment can also be detected from matching the hostname with the domain setup in `wp-config.env.php`.

 ### WP-CLI
-If you're using [WP-CLI](http://wp-cli.org/) you can specify your environment via the `--env` argument.
-Usage is:
+If you're using [WP-CLI](http://wp-cli.org/) you can specify your environment using an '.env' file.

-    --env=<environment>

-For example:

-    wp help --env=development

-This will then load the correct environment settings.

-#### .env file
-You can also create a file called `.env` and simply write the current environment in this file as a string.
-If this exists and you do not, or cannot, use the `--env` argument then the current environment is read from this file.
+You need to create a file called `.env` and simply write the current environment in this file as a string.

 Example:

 ```
 development
 ```
+This file needs to be placed among the wp-config.*.php files (this applies if you keep these files in a sub-folder and the wp-config.php file in the web root).

 It is recommended you do not add this file to version control.